matomo-org/plugin-LoginLdap/README.md

 Finally, in the LDAP settings page, check the **Enable User Access Synchronization from LDAP** checkbox and fill out the settings that appear below it.

-User access synchronization occurs with normal user synchronization.
-So the `loginldap:synchronize-users` command can be used for this as well.
+User access synchronization occurs at the same time as normal user synchronization.
+So the `loginldap:synchronize-users` command will synchronize access levels too.

 #### Managing Access for Multiple Piwik Instances